Gravitational Tensor and Acoustic Waves in A Radiation Dominated Universe: Weyl Curvature and Polarization Patterns: Gravitational Waves and Polarization Patterns in 4D Radiation-Dominated Universe

 From eq.~\eqref{RiemannToSynchronousMetric}, we may in turn infer that

 Physically speaking, the Weyl components $\delta_1 C^i{}_{0j0}$ provide the dominant contributions to the first-order tidal forces.

 {\bf Monochromatic waves} \qquad To identify the radiative behaviors of eqs.~\eqref{WeylTensor_4DRadiationDomination_FarZone} and \eqref{Weyl_ScalarContribution_4DRadiation_FarZone}, and characterize their oscillatory polarization patterns, we shall now focus on the monochromatic component waves associated with these far-zone solutions.
 This also serves as a practical approximation to the observed signals, for realistic GW detectors are only sensitive to a limited range of frequencies.
-However, unlike the Minkowski spin-2 waveformes, the frequency-Fourier transform cannot be directly exploited to decompose eqs.~\eqref{WeylTensor_4DRadiationDomination_FarZone} and \eqref{Weyl_ScalarContribution_4DRadiation_FarZone} into their individual frequency modes, due to the overall time-dependent amplitudes, as well as the constraint for conformal time to be strictly positive $\eta>0$.
+However, unlike the Minkowski spin-2 waveforms, the frequency-Fourier transform cannot be directly exploited to decompose eqs.~\eqref{WeylTensor_4DRadiationDomination_FarZone} and \eqref{Weyl_ScalarContribution_4DRadiation_FarZone} into their individual frequency modes, due to the overall time-dependent amplitudes, as well as the constraint for conformal time to be strictly positive $\eta>0$\footnote{Here, we are primarily interested in the propagating monochromatic waves in ``frequency space''.
+This is not be to confused with the spatial Fourier transform commonly exploited in the cosmology literature, in which some cosmological observables are expressible in terms of the Fourier modes. }.
 Nevertheless, at high frequencies, we may instead Fourier decompose the $\delta$-functions encapsulated within eqs.~\eqref{ttGraviton_4DRadiation} and \eqref{AcousticConeWeyl_4DRadiation_FarZone}, the direct parts of the signals, to have them re-expressed in terms of the superpositions of the outgoing JWKB spherical waves propagating on the null and acoustic cones, respectively, {\allowdisplaybreaks } where ${}^{(\text{a})}\widetilde{\overline{\mathcal T}}_{mn}$ and ${}^{(\text{a})} \widetilde{\mathcal T}$ are defined respectively as {\allowdisplaybreaks } For each $\omega$-mode in eqs.~\eqref{ttGraviton_4DRadiation_FrequencyDecomposition} and \eqref{AcousticConeWeyl_4DRadiation_FrequencyDecomposition}, denoted by {\allowdisplaybreaks } $\omega$ is physically related to the GW frequency $\omega_{\text{gw}}$, as measured by a co-moving observer, via the redshift relationship $\omega_{\text{gw}}[\eta] = \omega/a[\eta]$ in the high-frequency JWKB limit.
 Furthermore, with $\omega_{\text{gw}}[\eta_r] \sim \tau_c^{-1}$ identified for the null propagation, the far-zone condition $\tau_c/(a[\eta_r]r) \ll 1$, together with the suppression factor $H[\eta_r]\tau_c \ll 1$, will translate into the limits $\omega r \sim a[\eta_r]r/\tau_c\gg 1$ and $\omega \eta \sim 1/(H[\eta_r]\tau_c)\gg 1$ in ``frequency space'', which applies to its acoustic counterpart as well.

 In terms of these monochromatic JWKB waves, i.e., eqs.~\eqref{ttGraviton_4DRadiation_SingleFrequency} and \eqref{AcousticConeWeyl_4DRadiation_SingleFrequency}, the dominant (spin-2) GW tidal forces now read (cf.~eq.~\eqref{WeylTensor_4DRadiationDomination_FarZone})